Earth in Flower: Research history

-A wartime twist of fate during Cambodia's tumultuous Lon Nol regime made University of Hawaii researcher Paul Cravath one of the only Westerners in history to gain full access to the formerly sequestered troupe of royal dancers, their teachers, theater and archives.
+A wartime twist of fate during Cambodia's tumultuous Lon Nol regime made University of Hawaiʻi researcher Paul Cravath one of the only Westerners in history to gain full access to the formerly sequestered troupe of royal dancers, their teachers, theater and archives.
 Following primary research in Cambodia, Thailand and Laos, the author spent ten years doing archival and primary research in the United States.
 After submitting the study as his doctoral thesis, the paper was only seen by a handful of researchers on microfilm available from UMI.

 The primary sources that the Cambodian Ministry of Culture made available to the author were themselves unique.
 Even more critical was the time he gathered the information; between January and April, 1975.
 The author escaped Phnom Penh on a military transport with his research intact on April 6, 1975; the city fell to the Khmer Rouge on April 15, beginning one of the most destructive genocides in human history.
 Under the Khmer Rouge, most of the people and archives the author accessed were destroyed.
 It is estimated that 90% of Cambodia's dancers and teachers perished.

 Beginning in 2005, the publisher and author collaborated to issue a publicly available edition of this research to add to the cultural record of the Cambodian people.
 The book edition of Earth in Flower contains the complete original thesis with additional photos, new graphics, and supplemental information.